How to enter the Subtitle Editor

 Change the text colour

 Select some text in the edit box, and press the button with the brush icon .
 A menu with text colours will appear.
-In the example below, we changed the text colour to cyan.
+In the example below, we changed the text colour to green.
 If no text is selected and you change the colour, the entire subtitle will change colour.

 Delete a subtitle